Our team can help your city or community impelement a home energy scoring program.

 Oregon's statewide home energy scoring program is voluntary, but more local cities are looking into developing mandatory programs.
 The City of Portland

 was the first Oregon community to adopt a mandatory energy score program, with guidance from ODOE.
-In the last year, Portland has issued more than 7,000 scores.
-Our team has also met with other Oregon communities, including Milwaukie, Bend, Eugene, Corvallis, Ashland, Hood River, and Hillsboro.
+Hillsboro and Milwaukie have also adopted mandatory scoring policies, and Bend will launch a new policy in 2023.
+Our team has also met with other Oregon communities, including Eugene, Corvallis, Ashland, and Hood River.

 ODOE experts are happy to meet with your community one-on-one to talk about home energy scoring programs and how to implement them.
 Contact us

 Why Home Energy Scores?